zackw/readings.owlfolio.org/content/2015/07-24-tor-usability-censorship-circumvention.md

 was the ["tutorial and concepts guide" for GnuCash][gnucash-tut], which took just this tone with regard to
 [double-entry bookkeeping][]---also somewhat notorious for its inscrutability.
-(Note: I read this quite time ago, and I don't know whether its current edition is still like that.)
+(Note: I read this a long time ago, and I don't know whether its current edition is still like that.)

 [Tor Browser]: https://www.torproject.org/projects/torbrowser.html.en